University of Chicago Library WebsiteA complete redesign and content audit of the Library's website.

 - ADA compliance is baked into the templates, using WCAG 2.0 Level AA accessibility conformance, and continues to be updated as new guidelines are introduced.

-- This new layout expanded the use of the website from patrons only interacting with the search box to fully interacting with all elements on the page.
+- 82% increase in homepage user events, with patrons moving beyond the catalog search box to fully interacting with all elements on the page.

-- Reference service use increased both online and in person.
+- Reference service use increased both with online chats and in person consultations.

 - A complete site audit of all 8,000 web pages were triaged in order of migration importance.
 Deletion of redundant pages and reusable data modules allowed us to reduce the website to 2,000 pages.